malunem/pokedex/README.md

   All the previous operations can be executed with `npm` outside Docker.
 Just be sure to use the right version of `npm`, by installing it globally or locally with `Volta` or `nvm`.
   The npm version is pinned in package.json under `volta`.

-  Here are the main scripts you can use after you have installed all dependencies with `npm ci`:
+  Here are the main scripts you can use after you have installed all dependencies with `npm install`:

   - `npm run dev`: run gatsby develop on http://localhost:8000
   - `npm run prod`: run gatsby build on http://localhost:9000